Apex Predator – Easy Meat

 Apex Predator – Easy Meat is the fifteenth studio album by British grindcore band Napalm Death, released on 23 January 2015 through Century Media.
 Since the band recorded the album in segments, recording took almost a year.
 In advance of the release, Napalm Death issued details of the then upcoming album such as artwork and track listing as well as two new songs.
 The first video clip taken from Apex Predator coincided with the release.
 Reviews of Apex Predator were overwhelmingly positive, while it also entered a number of American and European charts.

-The Magazine Rolling Stone put it on the list of the best 20 metal album of 2015.
+Rolling Stone put the album on the list of the best 20 metal albums of 2015.

 Style, writing, composition

-In Terrorizer vocalist Greenway cited Swans, My Bloody Valentine, Big Black, The Young Gods and SLAB! as sources of influence on Napalm Death.
+In Terrorizer, vocalist Greenway cited Swans, My Bloody Valentine, Big Black, The Young Gods and SLAB! as sources of influence on Napalm Death.
 For the vocals in the intro of the album Greenway drew inspiration from Michael Gira as well as from Johnny Rotten.
 Referring to the latter, Greenway pointed out "the way he used to spit his words out, enunciate them in different ways.
 I've never done that before, and when I listened back to it I thought it sounded pretty vicious."
 Both Greenway and bassist Shane Embury emphasised the spontaneity as the principle for writing music, as Embury explained: "I wanted to bring that to Napalm on this album in particular."
 With all the influences, "for this album, we just wanted to make it varied and intense", he added.

 Lyrically, "the main thrust of the album was inspired by the building collapse in Bangladesh, the Rana Plaza in April 2013," said vocalist Greenway.
 He considered it "a major event in terms of human tragedy" with less media coverage and public awareness than it should have had.
 He concluded, "that's what truly highlights the point I want to make, which is that life seems to be viewed as cheaper in some points of the world, especially where it's treated as a kind of dumping ground for everybody else who is much more fortunate and who consumes."